brettz9/eslint-config-ash-nazg/README.md

 ### Rationale for not including some `sonarjs` rules

-(All sonarjs rules are currently "recommended" rules as well.)
+(All sonarjs rules are currently "recommended" rules as well except as noted.)

+- `elseif-without-else` - Good rationale but burdensome (not recommended)
+- `no-nested-switch` - Arbitrary and not helpful for cleaner code
+- `no-nested-template-literals` - Somewhat reasonable, but also arbitrary
 - `max-switch-cases` - Sounds too arbitrary.
 - `no-collapsible-if` - Sometimes more logically clear or made in preparation for future expansion